Sarett oxidation: Collins technique

 The original Collins oxidation calls for the Sarett reagent to be removed from the excess pyridine and dissolved in the less basic methylene chloride.
 While the new solvent improves the overall yield of the reaction, it also requires the dangerous transfer of the pyrophoric reagent.
 The 1970 Ratcliffe variation reduced the risk of explosion by calling for the Sarett reagent to be made in situ.
 This was achieved by creating the Sarett reagent according to the original protocol using a stirred mixture of pyridine and methylene chloride.

 Specific applications

 The Sarett oxidation efficiently oxidizes primary alcohols to aldehydes without further oxidizing them to carboxylic acids.
-This key difference from the Jones oxidation is due to the fact that the Jones oxidation occurs in the presence of water, which adds to the alcohol following oxidation to an aldehyde.
+This key difference from the Jones oxidation is that the Jones oxidation occurs in the presence of water, which adds to the alcohol following oxidation to an aldehyde.
 The Sarett and Collins oxidations occur in the absence of water.
 The Sarett oxidation also proceeds under basic conditions, which allows for the use of acid sensitive substrates, such as those containing certain protecting groups.
 This is dissimilar to other common acidic oxidation reactions such as the Baeyer-Villiger oxidation, which would remove or alter such groups.
 Additionally, the Sarett reagent is relatively inert towards double bonds and thioether groups.
 These groups cannot effectively interact with the chromium of the Sarett reagent, as compared to the chromium in oxidizing complexes used prior to 1953.